 5. Talgo 350, 217.4mph, Spain

-Divided into four classes: club class, First class, Bistro class and Coach Class.
-All class having a recycling comfortable seat with foot rest.
-It’s operated by the state run railway company.
+Divided into four classes: club class, First class, Bistro class, and Coach Class.
+All classes having a recycling comfortable seat with a footrest.
+It’s operated by the state-run railway company.

 4. Siemens Velaro E/AVS 103, 217.4mph, Spain

 Velaro train named as AVS 103 in Spain.
 During its trial, it achieved a top speed of 250.83mph.